witchcraft-systems/pds-starter-pack/docs/custom-did-plc.md

     </details>

-4. Add your new generated public key (did:key) to the top of the `rotationKeys` array (with a following comma)
+4. Add your new generated public key (did:key) to the top of the `rotationKeys` array (with a following comma).
+It is important to add it at the top, since PLC keys aren't all equal, their position in the array defines their priority.
+If you add it at the bottom, it will not be able to override operations submitted by the old key (which is controlled by your PDS).

     <details>
     <summary>See example payload</summary>